 - With the delay you will always have different first well TOTAL FRACTION TIME that does not match to the Fraction Time per Well setting.
 This time has to take into account the movement of the Head from the Waste position to Well #1.
-A worst case (furthest distance scenario was used for Study 1). - This time is a measure from time=0 (when the valve switches at the waste station) to the aspirate movement of the syringe prior to moving to well #2.
+A worst case (furthest distance scenario was used).
+A longer collection time does not adjust for this first well movement. - This time is a measure from time=0 (when the valve switches at the waste station) to the aspirate movement of the syringe prior to moving to well #2.
 The graph does take into account the 5 sec delay.
-So REAL time for well #1 is the recorded time - delay time. - 2.5 sec per fraction is a very solid setting for these operations and can be achieved for all of the flow rates as shown.
+So REAL time for well #1 is the recorded time delay time. - For both collection patterns 4.5 sec/well is the fastest setting that passed consistently.
+It appears that the penetration and retraction is the rate determining step in this process regardless of the other parameters.
+Faster ASP and DSP setting may help slightly, but these would need to be tested. - This indicates that more rigorous method development is needed for any methods requiring penetration and retraction into the plate or through capmats or plate seals.